1. Output information

 Improvements to the Domestic abuse in England and Wales release

 As part of ongoing work to improve our publications, the format of the domestic abuse release was changed in 2019.
-The commentary on topics covered in the previous domestic abuse in England and Wales publication is now split into a number of separate releases.
-These can all be found linked from the Domestic abuse in England and Wales overview release page.
+The commentary on topics covered in our previous Domestic abuse in England and Wales bulletin is now split into a number of separate releases.
+These can all be found linked from our Domestic abuse in England and Wales overview bulletin.

 Back to table of contents5.
 Quality characteristics of the Domestic abuse in England and Wales release